guipostic/M2_GENIOMHE_C/01_basics.md

 ### Iteration through an array

 1. **For Loop**: A `for` loop is a commonly used construct for iterating over arrays.
-You can use a `for` loop to specify the start and end index of the array and step through each element.
+A `for` loop can be used to specify the start and end index of the array and step through each element.

    ```c
    int numbers[] = {1, 2, 3, 4, 5};